Lucas-Erkana/TV-hub/README.md

 <div align="left">
   <h1>Project: TV Hub</h1>

-## In this milestone We will Create the TV hub: with APIs:
+## In this milestone We will Create the TV hub with APIs:

 >  TV Hub is a TV show database website that displays all the information about a show including the description and the rating of the show.
 You can search for a show, like it, and comment on any of your favorite shows.
 This project consumed TVmaze API.
 </div>